top of page

 The cat meowed as I put her on the doctor's desk, where she sniffed, purred and played with a pen.
 She was a curious little creature.
 He was amused and somewhat fascinated.

-We were not used to seeing these animals around anymore.
+We were not used to seeing these animals around nowadays.
 After the “Great Pet Crisis” - now known as “GPC” -, it was determined that humans could not have domesticated animals anymore.
 There were far too many irresponsible owners who abandoned them, an abundance of unscrupulous pet shops that sold them carelessly, and countless animals roaming the streets.
 Many ended up in veterinary clinics with deformed bodies resulting from centuries of selfish breeding.
 Animal shelters were overflowing, and the list of issues seemed endless.
 All it took was one country to make a stand.
-The rest followed suit shortly after.
+It did not take long before the rest followed suit.

-Unfortunately, what probably began with good intentions led to a terrible fate for dogs, cats, tortoises, ferrets, bunnies, and even lizards: they were eradicated.
+However, what began with good intentions led to a terrible fate for dogs, cats, tortoises, ferrets, bunnies, and even lizards: they were eradicated.
 Why?
-Well, shortly after the prohibition, a war on illegal pet trafficking began.
+Well, not long after the prohibition, a war on illegal pet trafficking began.
 The government's solution was simple: if pets no longer existed, humans couldn't possess them, and illegal trafficking would end.
 Thus, the "GPC Enforcement Act" was implemented.

 It was a massacre.

-This all happened nearly a century ago.
+This all happened a century ago.
 I was born into a petless world.
-However, there's a rumor that this ordeal left people despondent.
+But there's a rumor that this ordeal left people despondent.
 It changed us.
 The roots of our partnership with animals were so deep, that the barbaric act had an unprecedented effect on humanity.
+We became lonely.
+Very lonely.

 “Can… can I touch it?”, asked my appointed psychiatrist.